 Probably one of the most troubling things about traveling through Southeast Asia was the prevalence of single-use plastics, particularly with water bottles since clean water is hard to come by.
 And even if it doesn’t seem like it, bringing your own water bottle does make a difference, and you can usually rely on hostels to have clean water (either for free or a VERY small fee) that you can fill your bottle up at.
 The water bottle I use is my 32 oz. wide-mouth Nalgene.
 I love this water bottle because it’s super tough and impact resistant, dishwasher safe, doesn’t hang onto odors or leak, and is BPA free.
 Plus, the wide-mouth makes it easier to fill than the narrow-mouth bottle.

 In all honesty, anyone who’s a proponent of sustainability should have a reusable drinking straw, not just travelers.
-But for the eco-friendly traveler, the Greenchimp Stainless Steel Collapsible Straw is perfect for people who are on the go and short on space.
+But for the eco-friendly traveler, this reusable Stainless Steel Collapsible Straw by Doboli is perfect for people who are on the go and short on space.
 This straw set comes with a collapsible, FDA approved folding straw AND a cleaning brush that’s all packed away into a durable, portable, pocket-sized carrying case.
 It even comes with a key ring so that you can easily attach it to your pack.